Promote Safety - Serve Community - Protect Life

 Steve Utz - Code Enforcement Officer I

-The Paducah Fire Department has made the tough decision to cancel the 2020 Annual Combined Conference for Fire Service, Electrical, and Building Professionals.
-This year would have marked the 9th consecutive year for the free conference which benefits those in the electrical, building, construction, design, social services, or firefighting professions with educational workshops and continuing education credits.
+The Paducah Fire Department will be holding the 2021 Annual Combined Conference for Fire Service, Electrical, and Building Professionals on October 29 through 30.
+This free conference benefits those in the electrical, building, construction, design, social services, or firefighting professions with educational workshops and continuing education credits.